TheDucky-2/DataLab/README.md

 # 📊 DataLab (v0.1 Pre-Release)

-A Friendly, Beginner-Focused Library for Understanding Data
+A Beginner-Friendly Library for Understanding Data

 ## What is DataLab?